-The school utilized the AAR (After Action Revie) Model initiated by the United States Military.
+The school utilized the AAR (After Action Review) Model initiated by the United States Military.
 Following each data-driven decision that impacts increased student performance, a school and community-based team review the action and make adjustments to the policies, practices, and structures as necessary.
 This is a continuous improvement model that has been used by all military forces since Desert Storm.
-The results have been highly effective as our students acheived a total of 507 FCAT points.
-They also demonstrated a 77% learning gain in reading, 82% in mathematics, and 79% of the lowest 25%, ranked 3rd in Regional Center V. Based on this process we have begun to implement new procedures and practices to ensure that all subgroups again meet the high standards set forth by the Legislature and Federal Government.
+The results have been highly effective.
+The students also demonstrated a 76% learning gain in reading, 78% in mathematics, and 69% of the lowest 25%.
+Based on this process we have begun to implement new procedures and practices to ensure that all subgroups again meet the high standards set forth by the Legislature and Federal Government.

-Devon Aire Elementary is committed to providing it's students with opportunities for extended learning through a before and after school tutoring program.
+Devon Aire K-8 Center is committed to providing it's students with opportunities for extended learning through a before and after school tutoring program.
 This program is offered at no cost to the parents of Devon Aire.
 Our tutoring program is data-driven and based on individual student needs.
 Students are identified by classroom teachers using the following criteria: FCAT test scores, classroom performance and teacher observation.
-In addition to our tutoring program, a Learning Lab has been created to address the specific needs of those students lacking essential reading skills.
+In addition to our tutoring program, a Learning Lab has been created uitlizing such intervention programs as Early Success, Soar to Succes, and Voyager Passport to address the specific needs of those students lacking essential reading skills.
 Students' comprehension and decoding skills are developed in a small group setting with a trained tutor.
-The Learning lab houses 6-10 tutors who service students in grades 1-5.
+The Learning Lab houses 6-10 tutors who service students in grades K-6.